Emanuel says two kneeling cops caught between principles ‘in conflict’

 But he made it clear that he is neither angry at the officers nor interested in coming down hard on them.
 In fact, he looked at the bright side of the incident.

-“You have a community activist who felt comfortable enough to walk into a [station]….She didn’t walk in confrontational…She actually felt comfortable enough and knowledgeable enough…that she could do that…We’re making progress on building ties of relationship trust and working together,” the mayor said.
+“You have a community activist who felt comfortable enough to walk into a [station]….She didn’t walk in confrontational…She actually felt comfortable enough and knowledgeable enough…that she could do that…We’re making progress on building ties of relationship, trust and working together,” the mayor said.

 “We encourage community policing in all its aspects of that trust.
-We also have a principle about not taking in any way showing favoritism of political view.
-So I’m not gonna second guess on that.
+We also have a principle about not, in any way, showing favoritism of political view.
+So I’m not gonna second-guess on that.
 You have two very important principles that, here in this particular place, are in conflict.”

 Emanuel also sounded off on President Donald Trump and the political firestorm he touched off by urging the close-knit fraternity of NFL owners to fire those players who dare to kneel during the national anthem to protest racial inequality in America.

-Not only did Trump fall short—again—in the president’s all-important role of being a “unifier” and a “voice of tolerance, the mayor said.
+Not only did Trump fall short—again—in the president’s all-important role of being a “unifier” and a “voice of tolerance,” the mayor said.

 Emanuel argued that Trump’s “divisive” broadside was a “cynical ploy” and a smokescreen to “distract people from some real large failures.”

-“We’re not talking about the idea that less people under the plan would have health care.
+“We’re not talking about the idea that less people under the [GOP] plan would have health care.
 We’re not talking about how we may be stumbling into a confrontation with North Korea.
-And we’re not talking about the woefully inadequate response to Puerto Rico.
+And we’re not talking about the woefully inadequate response to [hurricane relief in] Puerto Rico.
 It’s a crisis,” Emanuel said.